 I considered it so boring that I put off writing an entire paper until the morning it was due.
 I think I started it an hour before class did.

 That’s the clearest time I can remember procrastinating with such a strong feeling of not wanting to do something.
-It was, quite literally, the last thing I wanted to do—and it was the last thing I did before I started class.
+It was, literally, the last thing I wanted to do—and it was the last thing I did before I started class.

-Now, I don’t remember what grade I got on that particular assignment (or even what assignment it was).
-I didn’t fail the class, I’m pretty sure I didn’t get a failing grade on that paper, but now that I think about it, that incident encompasses all three of my top fear archetypes.
+Now, I don’t remember what grade I got on that assignment (or even what assignment it was).
+I didn’t fail the class, I’m sure I didn’t get a failing grade on that paper, but now that I think about it, that incident encompasses all three of my top fear archetypes.

 I didn’t want the professor to think any less of me for handing in a half-done essay—or nothing at all.
 So I wrote the damn paper in less than an hour.